 While blockchain projects in the lending space are still in their infancy, there are a couple of interesting projects out there around P2P loans, credit, and infrastructure.

 The Bloom protocol seeks to issue credit based on a track record of successful identity attestation on the network, without trusted third parties.

-Creating a blockchain-powered loan industry requires more than just platforms — it takes the development of standards and infrastructure.
-Development is well on its way.
 Dharma, for example, is a protocol for tokenized debt.
 It aims to provide developers with the tools and standards necessary for building online debt marketplaces.
-Meanwhile, Bloom wants to bring credit scoring to the blockchain, and is building a protocol for managing identity, risk, and credit scoring on the blockchain.
+Meanwhile, Bloom wants to bring credit scoring to the blockchain, and is building a protocol for managing identity, risk, and credit scoring using blockchain technology.